mickabd/rust-learning/README.md

 - `media/`: Contains the Rust application for managing different types of media (Book, Movie, Audiobook, Podcast).
 - `logs/`: Contains the Rust application for extracting error logs from a log file.
 - `iter/`: Contains the Rust application for iterating through a vector and finding a value in a vector.
+- `lifetimes/`: Contains the Rust application for understanding lifetimes in Rust.

 ## Functionalities